 - Due to its build and insulation quality, it’s one of the heaviest wheeled coolers.

-If you’re looking for the ultimate in wheeled coolers, this is the ideal choice.
-Unsurpassed ice retention combined with strength and durability makes it the Ferrari of coolers.
+If you’re looking for the ultimate premium cooler, this is the ideal choice.
+Unsurpassed ice retention combined with strength and durability makes it the Ferrari of wheeled coolers.